oracle/oci-grafana-metrics/Readme.md

 ## Introduction

-This plugin makes queries to the Oracle Cloud Infrastructure Telemetry Service and displays them on Grafana.
+This plugin makes queries to the Oracle Cloud Infrastructure Monitoring Service and displays them on Grafana.

 If you are running Grafana on a machine instance in Oracle Cloud, use the Service Principal with a configured Dynamic Group and policy to allow you to read metrics and compartments.